Can

 potentially toxic compounds (acroleins, aldehydes etc).
 Even changing

-the % of water in a mixture can have an effect.
+the percentage of water in a fluid mixture can have an effect.

-A couple of years ago all the major UK manufacturers
+A number of years ago all the major UK smoke machine

-prepared a joint letter stressing the dangers, or more accurately
+manufacturers prepared and signed a joint letter stressing the dangers,

-potential dangers of mixing and matching smoke chemicals, stressing
+or more accurately potential dangers of mixing and matching smoke

 The use of generic smoke chemical in place of the